5 Tips For Creative Wellbeing

 Never stop learning.
 There’s always someone out there who can offer you advice and support.
 It moves you forward and gives a greater sense of achievement.
 You will also learn from yourself by recognising internally the things you need to improve on – perspective, colour, tone, composition, whatever.
 Everyone needs to keep learning.
 Learn about the location you are sketching in; the history, the culture and the people.
 Focus on where things have come from, how they’ve got to be where they are and where they might end up.
 Keep an open mind and the world is your oyster.

 We hope that you have enjoyed reading our 5 tips for creative wellbeing.
-For more tutorials from Artist Ian Fennelly, join one of our unique and insightful courses below.
+For more tutorials from Artist Ian Fennelly, take a look at our Urban Sketching for Beginners Course below.